 4. Remain conscious of your emotional needs: Managing your needs for escapism all comes down to your ability to determine your emotional needs.
 Like a thermostat, you need to be able to regulate your internal climate and know when to intervene to keep things optimal within you.
 Most of our emotions are fleeting and temporary and sometimes, waiting it out is all that’s needed for the tide to subside.
-But occasionally, when you’re going through a rough patch and feeling overwhelmed, you will need to intervene by disengaging for while.
+But occasionally, when you’re going through a rough patch and feeling overwhelmed, you will need to disengage for while.
 Reading those Harry Potter novels or playing games on your Xbox will help you cope with the harshness of reality in smaller doses that are easier to handle.
 You can add escapism tactics to your tool box and use it whenever you face an emotional slump.

 Whenever you do let yourself go, I urge you to enjoy every bite out of your experience.
 Think of your time as a decadent piece of chocolate.
 Admire the shape and color, smell the sweet aroma, relish the smooth and creamy texture in your mouth and most importantly, enjoy the rapturous sensation that each bite elicits.